mssola/Portus/examples/README.md

 For now we have:

 - An example that uses `docker-compose`.
-This is a good way to setup a production-ready Portus deployment within a single host.
+This is a good way to setup a production-like Portus deployment within a single host.
 It's also a minimal example that only requires docker and docker-compose in order to work.
 Moreover, this same example could be extended to make it work in multiple hosts through Docker Swarm.